arangodb/docs/3.8/aql/graphs-k-paths.md

 specifically for *edges2* as follows:

 ```
-FOR vertex IN OUTBOUND K_SHORTEST_PATHS
+FOR vertex IN OUTBOUND K_PATHS
   startVertex TO targetVertex
   edges1, ANY edges2, edges3
 ```